Unsupported audio/video codec is an error that pops up when the video player can’t play the audio or video of a file on Android.

 If the issue is with the audio, you get an audio error, and with video, you get a video error.
 If that’s what you are facing, here are three fixes for the unsupported codec issue.

 The quickest way to fix not supported audio or video codec error on Android is by using the VLC Media Player app.
 VLC has extended codecs to play files such as MKV, MOV, WMV, etc.

 However, other ways exist to play the video in the native Android player.

 Watch the video to see how VLC plays an unsupported audio codec file.

-What is a codec?
+What is a codec

-You might have seen the extensions like MP3, WMA, etc., at the end of an audio file name and MKV, WMV, etc., on a video file name.
+You might have seen the extensions like MP3, WMA, etc., at the end of an audio file name and MP4, MKV, WMV, etc., on a video file name.
 These extensions are called containers, and these contain codecs.

-Each video player comes with the ability to play (installed) certain codecs.
-If a codec is not installed and you play the video which contains that codec, the player will not be able to play the audio or the video.
+Each video player comes with the ability to play (installed) specific codecs.
+If a codec is not installed (supported), your video player won’t play the audio or the video.

 Using VLC Media Player